ahmedjhidri/tunisiecigares1/tunisiecigares/README.md

 1. Copy `.env.example` to `.env` (if it exists)
 2. Fill in all required variables with your actual values
 3. **Never commit `.env` to git** - it's already in `.gitignore`
+4. For production deployments:
+   - **Vercel**: Add environment variables in Vercel dashboard (Settings → Environment Variables)
-4. For GitHub Pages deployment, add these as GitHub Secrets in your repository settings
+   - **GitHub Pages**: Add these as GitHub Secrets in your repository settings

 ### Security Notes